-- Information about misconduct, or an improper state of affairs or circumstances in relation to Senex or a related body corporate. - Information that Senex or any officer or employee of Senex has engaged in conduct that: - contravenes or constitutes an offence against certain legislation (e.g. the Corporations Act); - represents a danger to the public or the financial system; or - constitutes an offence against any law of the Commonwealth that is punishable by imprisonment for a period of 12 months or more.
+- Information about misconduct, or an improper state of affairs or circumstances in relation to Senex or a related body corporate. - Information that Senex or any officer or employee of Senex has engaged in conduct that: - contravenes or constitutes an offence against certain legislation (e.g. the Corporations Act): - represents a danger to the public or the financial system; or - constitutes an offence against any law of the Commonwealth that is punishable by imprisonment for a period of 12 months or more. - this Policy.An officer or senior manager of Senex or of a related body corporate.